abonello/project-1/README.md

 Each section in the activities allow the user to read about that particular activity.
 The *Tell me more . . .* button displays further information.

 The About me section is a short bio.
-The link to my linked in allows a reader to find more.
+The link to my linkedin allows a reader to find more about me.

-# ADD link to linked in HERE.

 The portfolio allows the user to listen to some examples of my music from soundcloud and youtube.